ajcaldelas/enhancements/keps/sig-node/4800-cpumanager-split-l3cache/README.md

 ### Risks and Mitigations

+- Feature is enabled by a static policy option flag.
+- It does not change behavior of non-static policy
+- It preserves the behavior of other static options.
 <!--
 What are the risks of this proposal, and how do we mitigate?
 Think broadly.
 For example, consider both security and how this will impact the larger